 “Yes, you’re right, and I certainly won’t be running a mile in any direction.
 Walking’s as fast as I go these days………..
 Well, I suppose, though, there is something in what you say about trust, wondering if you’re safe…..
 Do you feel safe, here, now, sitting with me in this wood, on this fallen tree….?”

 Sarah, in spite of her cautious hesitation, paradoxically felt imbued again with the sense of calm warmth she experienced when Lily first appeared.
-Smiling, she nodded, taking a deep breath as she closed her eyes again, trustingly, to visualise.
+Smiling, she nodded, taking a deep breath as she trustingly closed her eyes again.

 “Just notice your breathing to start with.
 Feel the air as you inhale then exhale.
 Listen to your breathing.
-I will just sit here next to you,” Lilly said quietly, reassuring Sarah.
+I will just sit here next to you,” Lilly reassured.

-Sarah listened to her breathing while trying to focus her ‘inner eye’, trying to picture, imagine, the wall she would construct to protect her, help her feel strong and safe, so that from such a vantage point she could find clarity, feel less vulnerable and shaken, calmly consider her choices.
+Sarah noticed the sound of herself breathing as she tried to focus her ‘inner eye’, to picture, to imagine the wall she would construct to protect her, help her feel strong and safe, so that from such a vantage point she could feel safe, less vulnerable and shaken, calmly consider her choices, find clarity.

 For a while she could not muster any form into her ‘minds eye’, her imagination.
 Still conscious of her breathing, she was aware of the shielded brightness of the sun permeating her eyelids, as it beamed through the trees, touching her face and body.
 Her chest gently rose and fell, as her lungs filled with cool air then issued her warm breath back into the atmosphere as a misty vapour.
 Her body slowly began to relax and she realised how tense she had been.
 She focused on her sense of calmness and the warmth of the sun on her face.

 The image that initially manifested in her ‘minds eye’ was of a flat wall, like a garden wall, a red-bricked garden wall.
-Visually, sensually, holding, observing this picture, she became aware, though, that this wall stood alone, was not connected to anything at its sides; it did not actually surround anything.
-So she wondered at its purpose as it was not containing, protecting, keeping in, keeping out; it did not appear to provide a boundary.
+Visually, sensually, holding, observing this picture, she became aware, though, that the wall stood alone, was not connected to anything at its sides; it did not actually surround anything.
+So she wondered at its purpose.
+It was not containing, protecting, keeping in, keeping out; it didn’t form a boundary.

-Gazing intently into this picture she observed her self-image walk from behind the bush toward the Shamanic Indian, who continued to sit cross-legged, gently poking at the fire with a stick, a subtle smile lighting his face.
+Staring intently at this scene, she observed her self-image walk from behind the bush toward the Shamanic Indian, who continued to sit cross-legged, gently poking at the fire with a stick, a subtle smile lighting his face.
 Neither spoke, but she somehow sensed their connection in unutterable words.
-The wall no longer visible, this scene filled the space of her vision, and Sarah felt an uplifting yet deep awareness that this connection was entrenched, embedded, within an unspeakable spiritual love.
+Sarah felt an uplifting yet deep awareness that this connection was entrenched, embedded, within an unspeakable spiritual love.
 This forest, unlike the woods she sat in with Lily, was filled with tall ancient trees – pines, junipers, cypresses – a Northern forest, it’s atmosphere cool and dry.